 Talking of big scores made quickly, New South Wales completed their innings of 918 against South Australia in Sydney on this day.
 Made in only 560 minutes, with centuries from five different batsmen, it beat Yorkshire's 887 against Warwickshire at Edgbaston in 1896 and remained a world record until Victoria made 1059 against Tasmania in Melbourne in 1922-23.

-Greg Chappell took his career-best Test and one-day figures on the same day - 10 years apart.
-In the 1972-73 series against Pakistan, Chappell took 5 for 61 in the first innings of the Sydney Test that Australia won by 52 runs to sweep the series.
-At the same ground, in the 1983 Benson & Hedges World Series Cup, his figures read 9.5-5-15-5 as India were bowled out for 63 - their lowest total at the time.
+Greg Chappell took his career-best Test and one-day figures on the same day - eight years apart.
+In the 1972-73 series against Pakistan, he took 5 for 61 in the first innings of the Sydney Test that Australia won by 52 runs to sweep the series.
+At the same ground, in the 1981 Benson & Hedges World Series Cup, his figures read 9.5-5-15-5 as India were bowled out for 63 - their lowest total at the time.
 Australia won by nine wickets.
-His victims, in both games, included Asif Iqbal, Mushtaq Mohammad and Sunil Gavaskar.
+His victims, across both games, included Asif Iqbal, Mushtaq Mohammad and Sunil Gavaskar.

 Into a famous cricketing family, a son and nephew was born.
 Shoaib Mohammad's seven Test centuries for Pakistan added to the 23 made by his famous father Hanif and uncles Wazir and Mushtaq.
 He twice made 203 not out in Tests, against India in Lahore in 1989-90, and New Zealand in Karachi in 1990-91.